How Do You Get Depression? A Mental Health Perspective

 • Suicidal thoughts

 Although depression is very treatable, many people suffer in silence.
-Part of what makes depression so hard to deal with is that it changes how we think about ourselves, how we feel about our ability to cope with life, and can make us believe that there is no end in sight.
+Part of what makes depression so hard to deal with is that it changes how we think about ourselves and how we think about our ability to cope with life, and it can make us believe that there is no end in sight.
+Mood changes can also make it difficult to manage emotions, contributing to the overwhelming nature of depression.

 If you are experiencing suicidal thoughts or urges, call the National Suicide Prevention Lifeline at 988.
 Support is available 24/7.
 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.